Revisiting the Poor Man's Majoranas: The Spin-Exchange Induced Spillover Effect: Introduction

 Given the previously outlined scenario concerning the low stability and inherent lack of topological protection in PMMs for realizing fault-tolerant quantum computation, below we focus on a concise review of the minimal Kitaev chain architecture wherein PMMs manifest as MBSs localized on distinct and spatially separated QDs.
 Furthermore, to delineate the methodology proposed by some of us in Ref. \cite{Sanches_2025} for leveraging this inherent vulnerability for the Spin-Exchange Induced Spillover Effect, we develop a comprehensive theoretical framework based on the Green's function formalism.
 This framework is employed to quantitatively evaluate the phenomenon of Spin-Exchange Spillover on PMMs \cite{Sanches_2025}.

 The fundamental mechanism for this spillover is the projection of the PMM wavefunction from its host QD onto the adjacent site.
 Crucially, we distinguish this electrostatic mechanism from the primary focus of this study: spillover induced by a non-electrostatic local potential shift arising from exchange coupling to a proximal quantum spin, as proposed in Ref. \cite{Sanches_2025}.
-The system's interaction with a multi-terminal environment is explicitly incorporated into our analysis under conditions of the Spin-Exchange Spillover.
-This investigation reveals that PMMs retain a degree of partial protection (stability) against moderate fluctuations in the exchange coupling strength, thereby establishing this system as a minimal candidate platform for partially protected quantum information processing.
+Interestingly enough, the system's interaction with a multi-terminal environment is explicitly incorporated into our analysis to match the experimental arrangement of Ref.\cite{Kouwenhoven2023} {[}Fig.\ref{Fig:Fig.1}{]}.

+We highlight that the Spin-Exchange Induced Spillover consists in perturbing locally a QD with a PMM by an exchange coupling $J$ to induce the PMM wavefunction projection onto the neighboring QD.
+As aftermath, such a spillover gives rise to a multi-level structure spanning $2S+1$ $(2S+2)$ subgap states when a half-integer (integer) quantum spin $S$ for fermions (bosons) is placed next to the QD hosting the PMM \cite{Sanches_2025}.

+Noteworthy, analogous spin spectroscopies of subgap states based on spin-polarized QDs or magnetic fields were already performed by other groups \cite{SpinSpectro1,SpinSpectro2}.
+Particularly in Ref. \cite{SpinSpectro1}, the technique was applied to superconducting hybrid nanowires, with the goal of distinguishing ABSs with spin-$0$ from those carrying spin-$\frac{1}{2}.$

+In this work, the setup of Fig.\ref{Fig:Fig.1} already begins with defined $p$-wave superconductivity (the minimal Kitaev chain) and if an exchange coupling to an extra quantum spin $S$ is assumed with a single QD, the PMM spillover induced by $J$ can be applied to unveil the value of this arbitrary $S,$ in particular via local spectroscopic detection of subgap states at the QD nearby $S.$ Thus, solely one extra spin $S$ is enough for local spectral measurements via differential conductance {[}see details in Sec.
+3.4{]}.

+Distinctly from our earlier findings \cite{Sanches_2025}, where the Spin-Exchange Induced Spillover was introduced, in this Topical Review paper, we also explore conceptually the interplay between the couplings of the Kitaev dimer to asymmetric metallic reservoirs and an exchange parameter due to a quantum spin, thus leading to the \textquotedblleft environmentally induced protection\textquotedblright .
+This study reveals that PMMs retain a degree of partial dissipative spectral stabilization against moderate fluctuations in the exchange coupling strength.
+Noteworthy, as we shall see, such a ``protection'' does not correspond to the ``highly desired topological protection'' for the Majorana based parity-qubit, which is expected to occur in experimental long QD arrays \cite{MinimalModel3}.

 However, before starting into the grounds of the Spin-Exchange Induced Spillover mechanisms, in the following we summarize the main findings covering the experimental platforms, wherein the PMM realization is considered achievable.